 Even in its heyday the line was lightly used.
 The author of Forgotten Railways: Volume 6: South East England (see Further reading) describes a journey he made on the line on a July Saturday in 1939 when there were only eight passengers travelling from Robertsbridge, only one of which (himself) got off at Tenterden.
 Going on to Headcorn (where the remains of the branch line platform survive, hidden in the trees to the south of the current station) there were only four passengers.
 Freight was mainly confined to domestic coal and there were just five trains a day.
 The line was closed to regular passenger services in 1954 and its tracks torn up between Headcorn and Tenterden.
 But the Robertsbridge to Tenterden section was used for hopping specials (East Enders from London travelling down for working holidays picking hops in Kent) until 1959 and for freight until 1961.

 Some other lines that closed in the mid 1950s included the Meon Valley Line, which ran from Alton south to Fareham and which had opened as late as 1903.
-It had been intended as a main line to Gosport, but was never used as such and closed in 1955.
+It had been intended as a main line to Gosport, but was never used as such, with the last through trains to London being withdrawn at the start of the First World War.
+In the Second World War it was busy with troop trains and in a carriage on this line on 2 June 1944 Winston Churchill met with army leaders to make final plans for D-Day.
+But after the war traffic declined rapidly and it closed to passengers in 1955.
 Passing through such villages as West Meon and Droxford, this line served pretty walking territory in the western half of the South Downs, albeit that journey times from London would be about two hours even today.
-Another line, linking Alton and Basingstoke, had an even shorter life.
-It opened in 1901 and closed again on 1 January 1917.
-It reopened in 1924 due to local pressure but shut again eight years later.

 For example, Midhurst was one of the branches of the London, Brighton & South Coast Railway line that splits off from the main Brighton line at Three Bridges and carries on to Horsham, which was reached as early as 1848.
 The line – known as the Mid Sussex Railway – was extended to Billingshurst, Pulborough and Petworth in 1859, and to Midhurst in 1866.
 In the meantime, in 1863, the line we still use today had been built south from Pulborough to Amberley, Arundel and Littlehampton.